sachlar/monkeesmagic/README.md

 WIREFRAMES & MOCK UPS GO HERE
+put the mock up ppt/pdf into github and paste the link here

 ## FEATURES

 Clean and clear layout
-minimal spalshes of bright colour (chose red to contract nicely with black and whit tones) Good imagery
+minimal spalshes of bright colour (chose red to contract nicely with black and white tones) Good imagery
 Good navigation
-Music player
 Video player
 Picture gallery
 BIO's
-Upcoming events
 Contact page
 Social media links

+FEATURES not implemented yet:
+the Music player, believe I need more js knowledge to get this working Submit on the contact page needs the alert adding

 ## TECHNOLOGIES USED